 The International Relations Service promotes student exchanges in the framework of the Erasmus program.
 It provides information and assistance to all students participating in these programs.
 A fundamental part of this activity is dedicated to the orientation and support of foreign students, to whom the following sections are addressed.

-You can contact us by email or by phone.
+You can contact us by only email.

 The headquarters of the International Relations Service is located in the main building of the Agricultural School, Piazzale delle Cascine, 18 - 50144 Florence.